defold/doc/docs/en/manuals/getting-help.md

 ![](images/getting_help/report_issue.png)

 Selecting this menu option will bring you to an issue tracker on GitHub.
-Please fill out the form and include as much information as possible.
-Refer to [the section below on how to extract log files](#log-files).
+Provide [log files](#log-files), information about your operating system, steps to reproduce the problem, possible workarounds etc.

 ::: sidenote
 You need a GitHub account to submit a bug report this way.